The End (Fallout): Part 2: Maximus

 The Brotherhood of Steel, an organization dedicated to securing pre-War technology, trains young people in a boot camp on the outskirts of Los Angeles.
 An aspirant, Maximus (Aaron Moten), is jealous when his friend Dane (Xelia Mendes-Jones) is selected to become a squire.
-However, Dane's candidacy is sabotaged when someone hides a razor blade in his boot, injuring him badly.
+However, Dane's candidacy is sabotaged when someone hides a razor blade in their boot, injuring them badly.
 Maximus is suspected, and in interrogation he admits that he considered it, but the Brotherhood chooses not to punish him when he professes a willingness to accept his fate.
 Maximus is named as squire to Knight Titus and is assigned with his troop in pursuing a scientist from the Enclave who has escaped with dangerous technology.

 Part 3: The Ghoul

 Under the cover of night, three bounty hunters sneak into a cemetery where they dig up "The Ghoul", a still alive and heavily mutated Cooper Howard, who has been held captive for several years by a gang boss named Dom Pedro.
 The bounty hunters, aware of the Ghoul's reputation as a killer and tracker, request his help in finding the Enclave scientist and offer to split his bounty.
-The Ghoul gleefully double-crosses them, killing two and burying the third alive in his empty grave.
+When they threaten him into agreeing, the Ghoul gleefully double-crosses them, killing two and burying the third alive in his empty grave.
 He then departs to find the scientist himself.